gmkyte/GardenLighting/README.md

-# GardenLighting
+# Home Automation
-Garden lighting using RFM69 and MySensors network.
+Home automation using RFM69 and MySensors network.